Duke of Leinster: Title dispute

 With the help of Dunfermline-based genealogist Lloyd Pitcairn, Mrs FitzGerald Caudill [Paul FitzGerald's aunt] traced Maud Crawford, the grand-daughter of Lady Hermione's younger sister Urica Duncombe.

-The results of the tests found that it was "41 times more probable" that Ms Crawford and Paul FitzGerald were extremely closely related than were from different families.
-The proof that Paul FitzGerald is related to the titled family is the first DNA evidence ever produced in the case, and it strongly supports Mrs Fitz-Gerald Caudhill's long-held claim suggesting that her mysterious father was the son of Lady Hermione, the wife of the fifth Duke of Leinster.
+The results of the tests found that it was "41 times more probable" that Ms Crawford and Paul FitzGerald were extremely closely related than that they were from different families.
+The proof that Paul FitzGerald is related to the ducal family is the first DNA evidence produced in the case, and it supports Mrs Fitz-Gerald Caudhill's claim that her mysterious father was the son of Lady Hermione, the wife of the fifth Duke of Leinster.

-Theresa Pamella Caudill died in 2016.
+Theresa Pamella Caudill died on July 25, 2015.

 It had also previously been alleged that Edward FitzGerald, who succeeded as 7th Duke, was the biological son of the 11th Earl of Wemyss (1857–1937).
 Were this to be established, then neither the present Duke nor any other descendant of his grandfather, the 7th Duke, would be a legitimate heir of the 1st Duke of Leinster.